Beate Schmittmann, Dean

 Students who enter Iowa State University and want time to explore the best match between their academic interests and abilities, may do so as Open Option students.

 The Open Option experience is designed to help students explore majors and careers, become acquainted with the entire university, and make successful adjustments to the academic expectations of Iowa State.
 Open Option students are assigned academic advisers in the Liberal Arts and Sciences Student Academic Services Office and take LAS 101, an orientation class that introduces students to campus resources as well as to all of the colleges and majors on campus.
-An optional career development class (U ST 104), in the second semester guides students in selecting a major and career that match their academic and personal goals.
+An optional career development class (U ST 104) is available to guide students in selecting a major and career that match their academic and personal goals.

 Aided by their adviser, Open Option students select courses that allow them to sample their academic interests before committing to a specific university major.
 Open Option students typically declare a major during their second or third semester.
 In addition, students who may have started in a specific field and have discovered it is not meeting their needs may transfer into Open Option for a semester or two while they decide on a new major.